Severe Weather Awareness Week 2020

 Preparedness is a whole community effort!
 Getting kids involved and informed about severe weather is important to securing the resiliency of any community.

 To encourage the goal of preparedness among students, we are happy to announce that we will be hosting our 5th Annual Severe Weather Awareness Week Poster Contest!
-The contest runs from January 10-March 20, 2020 and any 3rd, 4th or 5th grade student in Hamilton County is eligible to participate.
+Any 3rd, 4th or 5th grade student in Hamilton County is eligible to participate.

 - Entry is open to all Hamilton County elementary school students in GRADES 3, 4, AND 5 in public, private, and charter schools, as well as any students being homeschooled.